GrantMeStrength/retro/robot/robot.md

 ![](../images/robot4.jpg)

 1. Use [VNC from my laptop to log into the Raspberry Pi](https://www.pitunnel.com/doc/access-vnc-remote-desktop-raspberry-pi-over-internet).
-2. Use [Visual Studio Code's wonderful remote access](https://cloudbytes.dev/snippets/develop-remotely-on-raspberry-pi-using-vscode-remote-ssh) to write Python on the Pi
+2. Use [Visual Studio Code's wonderful remote access](https://cloudbytes.dev/snippets/develop-remotely-on-raspberry-pi-using-vscode-remote-ssh) to write Python on the Pi.
-3. Use an "dummy" [HDMI dongle](https://www.amazon.com/Headless-Display-Emulator-Headless-1920x1080-Generation/dp/B06XT1Z9TF) to make sure the Pi boots up into a desktop that can be used with VNC
+3. Use an "dummy" [HDMI dongle](https://www.amazon.com/Headless-Display-Emulator-Headless-1920x1080-Generation/dp/B06XT1Z9TF) to make sure the Pi boots up into a desktop that can be used with VNC.
-4. Write a script that launches at startup, that displays the current IP on the LCD.
+4. Use a script that launches at startup, and which displays the current IP on the LCD.

 I found [this posting](https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/) very useful at getting a Python script to start at power-up.